-- discharge from the wound
+- discharge (fluid) from the wound

-- feeling generally unwell with fever.
+- feeling generally unwell with a raised temperature

 If you’ve had your lymph nodes removed you may temporarily experience a change in, or loss of, sensation down the inner side of your upper arm.
 Some people who have had lymph nodes removed may be left with a degree of permanent numbness or altered sensation in their upper arm.

 This happens because the nerves under the arm have to be disturbed to reach the lymph nodes that lie behind them.
 This can lead to a number of symptoms including:

 - loss of sensation or reduced sensation or feeling